MINNESOTA 6, TEXAS 4 IN MINNESOTA

 Puckett raised his average to .322.
 Harper was 1-for-4 and was batting .311.
 Mack raised his average to .310.

 Carl Willis allowed two runs in three innings to raise his ERA to 2.47.
 Terry Leach pitched a third of an inning and allowed no runs to make his ERA 3.03.
 Wayne retired both men he faced to make his ERA 3.38.
 Aguilera's ERA fell to 2.13.

 Newman was 1-for-15 and 2-for-26, dropping his average to .197.

 The losing pitcher, Wayne Rosenthal, was with Texas for a little over half of 1991 and also appeared in six games in 1992.
 That was his entire major league career.
 His numbers were 1-4, 5.40, 1.56 WHIP in 42 games (75 innings).
 He didn't pitch very well in AAA, either: 7-12, 4.36, 1.45 WHIP.
 He was a reliever his entire career and pitched well at lower levels, but topped out at AA.

 This would be Wayne's only win in 1991.
 He would have fourteen of them for his career.

 This was the first time in Aguilera's career that he reached forty saves.
 He would do it again in 1992, the only two seasons of his career in which he had forty saves.

 The White Sox defeated California 3-2 in eleven innings to avoid losing ground, but as we've observed before, time was running out on them.

-Record: The Twins were 10-13, tied for fifth with Seattle in the American League West, 5.5 games behind Oakland.
+Record: The Twins were 88-60, in first place in the American League West, six games ahead of Chicago.